ADA Grievance Policy

 The following policy has been developed to protect the rights of students with documented disabilities and to assure university compliance with The Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
 This policy protects persons with disabilities from discrimination associated with access to, or participation in, university programs and services.

-Student Disability Services has been designated by the university to administer ADA compliance efforts.
+Student Disability Services has been designated by the university to coordinate ADA compliance efforts in partnership with the ADA Compliance Officer.
 To ensure that complaints are addressed promptly, students should contact the Director of Student Disability Services within thirty (30) calendar days of the event giving rise to the complaint.
 Students should initiate a complaint by contacting Student Disability Services, a unit within Student Academic Life:

 Meggan Herrald Johnston